-The Jurassic Coast Collection is an exciting new heritage project that aims to identify and record a globally important collection of fossils which explicitly demonstrate the Outstanding Universal Value of the Jurassic Coast World Heritage Site.
-The project is a wide-reaching collaboration between museums, academics, individual fossil collectors and the Jurassic Coast Trust.
+The Jurassic Coast Collection aims to identify and record a globally important collection of fossils which explicitly demonstrate the Outstanding Universal Value of the Jurassic Coast World Heritage Site.
+It is a wide-reaching collaboration between museums, academics, individual fossil collectors and the Jurassic Coast Trust.

 The Jurassic Coast is one of the world’s most famous fossil sites and is visited by millions of people each year.
 Historically a key locality for the development of palaeontology, the eroding coastline continues to provide new discoveries and offer inspiration to future generations of earth, ocean and climate scientists.